mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Generalised triples

+When seeking to reduce communication, one may also wonder how much can be pushed to the preprocessing phase in the form of additional types of triples.

+As mentioned earlier, we might seek to ensure that each private value is only sent masked once.
+So if we are e.g. computing both `dot(X, Y)` and `dot(X, Z)` then it might make sense to have a triple `(R, S, T, U, V)` that allows us to compute both results yet only send `X` masked once, as done in e.g. [BCG+'17](https://eprint.iacr.org/2017/1234).

+One relevant case is training, where some values are used to compute both the output of the layer during the forward phase, but also typically cached and used again to update the weights during the backward phase (for instance in dense layers).

+Another, perhaps more important case, is if we are only interested in during prediction:  TODO TODO TODO

-When seeking to reduce communication, one may also wonder how much can be pushed to the preprocessing phase.
-Concretely, it might for instance be possible to have triples for advanced functions such as evaluating both a dense layer and its activation function with a single round of communication.
+Additionally, it might also be possible to have triples for more advanced functions such as evaluating both a dense layer and its activation function with a single round of communication.
 Main question here again seems to be efficiency, this time in terms of triple storage and amount of computation needed for the recombination step.

 ## Precision